BryanVanWinnendael/ucll/minesweeper/README.md

 # MineSweeper Project

-Toledo contains a link to the compiled version of the guide.
+To run the project:
+Run the .exe in the publish folder.